 Last Updated on

-To jump to the best upright exercise bike by price and our top picks, click here:
+To jump to the best stationary exercise bike by price and our top picks, click here:

-Read on as we dig in to help with all the questions you have about the best upright bikes as well as share links to our specific stationary bike reviews.
+Read on as we dig in to help with all the questions you have about the best stationary bikes as well as share links to our specific stationary bike reviews.

 First, what is your current fitness level?
 Do you have any physical limitations that might make one style of bike more preferred over another?
 There are a few very different styles of exercise bikes that we will discuss shortly.

 Second, what are your fitness goals?
 Need more stamina?
 Want to shed some pounds?
 Do you want to compete in a race?
 Or do you just want to get started on a healthier path?
 Doing this little bit of fitness-related soul-searching will help you find out which style of exercise bike is best for you.

 There’s a large variety of stationary bikes on the market, from name brands to unknowns, and from top-of-the-line to entry-level.
 Depending on your ultimate goal and budget constraints, you’ll be able to find the perfect bike to fit your needs.
 To help you even more, we’ve broken down our top choices for stationary exercise bikes by price and style below:

 PRICE RANGE: Under $200

 Exerpeutic Folding Magnetic Upright Bike with Pulse $136 – 6,334 Reviews